-You don't stop being able to breathe if the ribs fuse, but tight clothing around the belly will be more uncomfortable as it will make it more difficult for you to breathe.
+You can still breathe even if the ribs fuse, but tight clothing around the belly will be more uncomfortable as it will make it more difficult for you to breathe.

 Breathing exercises encourage you to maintain your rib movements so you don't have to rely on your diaphragm muscle.
 The inflammation of the rib joints or muscles attached to the ribs may cause pains that can be confused with the pain of cardiac angina or pleurisy (the pain with deep breathing that occurs when the outer lining of the lung is inflamed).
 Anyone experiencing symptoms of chest pain should seek medical attention to rule out a more serious condition.